p0l1t1c1an/p0l1t1c1an/README.md

 ### My Projects
 #### Completed
 - **Mines**: A minesweeper clone that I wrote in C with GTK3.
-- **bsdfan-rust**: A FreeBSD utility to control fan speeds on Thinkpads and other devices that support the acpi_ibm driver.
+- **bsdfan-rs**: A FreeBSD utility to control fan speeds on Thinkpads and other devices that support the acpi_ibm driver.
 - **gitstatus-rs**: An über simplified gitstatus program to be used with [powerlevel10k](https://github.com/romkatv/powerlevel10k).
 (Still needs to test merging)

 #### Current